 Everything You Need To Know About Vinegar As A Household Cleaning Agent

-Vinegar can be made from any sugary substance but usually comes from fruit, using a process that ferments the sugar into acetic acid.
-There are two common ways of making vinegar, by using yeast or a genus of bacteria called Acetobacter.
+Vinegar can be made from any sugary substance but usually comes from fruit, through a process that ferments the sugar into acetic acid.
+There are two common ways of making it — using yeast, or a genus of bacteria called Acetobacter.
 Ironically, we use microorganisms to create vinegar, which can then be used to fight them.

-Vinegar’s use as a household cleaner and disinfectant is just as long and widespread, and today is undergoing a revival as more and more people search for an effective, inexpensive, and eco-friendly cleaner to replace harsh bleaches and chemicals.
+Vinegar’s use as a household cleaner and disinfectant is just as long and widespread, and today it’s undergoing a revival as more people look for an effective, inexpensive, eco-friendly cleaner to replace harsh bleaches and chemicals.

-Acetic acid, the active cleaning component in vinegar, is a natural deodorizer, and damages the cell membranes of most bacteria, causing the microbes to die.
-However it isn’t completely effective against all pathogens, and doesn’t have an effect on some dangerous bacteria such as staph.
+Acetic acid, the active cleaning component in vinegar, is a natural deodorizer that damages the cell membranes of most bacteria, causing the microbes to die.
+It isn’t completely effective against all pathogens, though, and doesn’t reliably kill some dangerous bacteria such as staph — so it’s a great everyday cleaner, but not a substitute for a registered disinfectant where one is genuinely needed.

 The science behind using vinegar as a household cleaner

-Even though vinegar isn’t a complete cleaning solution, it is still a very effective one when used correctly.
-Unlike some other traditional cleaners, vinegar has been scientifically proven to eliminate a number of microbial nasties.
-A team of Japanese researchers found that vinegar was 100 percent effective at inhibiting the growth of E. coli and concluded it was “markedly effective for the prevention of bacterial food poisoning.”
-It was also proven effective as a biocide preventing the growth of pathogens in the wounds of burns victims in a study conducted by the Institute of Microbiology and Infection in conjunction with Queen Elizabeth Hospital in the UK.
+Even though vinegar isn’t a complete disinfectant, it’s an effective cleaner when used correctly, and several studies back that up.
+A team of Japanese researchers found vinegar effective at inhibiting the growth of E. coli and concluded it was “markedly effective for the prevention of bacterial food poisoning.”
+It was also shown to work as a biocide preventing the growth of pathogens in burn wounds, in a study by the Institute of Microbiology and Infection with Queen Elizabeth Hospital in the UK.

-A further study, published in the Journal of Clinical and Diagnostic Research, found that vinegar was an effective disinfectant for extracted human teeth, and was recommended for lab decontamination uses.
+A further study, published in the Journal of Clinical and Diagnostic Research, found vinegar to be an effective disinfectant for extracted human teeth and recommended it for lab decontamination.

-It isn’t just bacteria that vinegar is effective against.
-The Institute for Food and Agricultural Sciences at University of Florida studied the effects of vinegar on poliovirus, bacteriophages—a virus that parasitizes bacteria—and salmonella, and found a vinegar wash reduced all pathogens by 95 percent.
+It isn’t just bacteria.
+The Institute for Food and Agricultural Sciences at the University of Florida studied the effects of vinegar on poliovirus, bacteriophages (a virus that parasitizes bacteria), and salmonella, and found a vinegar wash reduced all of these pathogens by 95 percent.

-Finally, the American Society for Microbiology published a study demonstrating that vinegar was effective at killing multidrug-resistant strains of tuberculosis and other mycobacteria that can cause leprosy and post-surgical complications in immunosuppressed patients.
-The study found that “acetic acid (vinegar) is an effective mycobactericidal disinfectant that should also be active against most other bacteria.”
+Finally, the American Society for Microbiology published a study showing vinegar was effective at killing multidrug-resistant strains of tuberculosis and other mycobacteria.
+The study concluded that “acetic acid (vinegar) is an effective mycobactericidal disinfectant that should also be active against most other bacteria.”

-Selecting the right type of vinegar for cleaning your home
+Choosing the right type of vinegar for cleaning

-Apple cider vinegar is another great cleaner, made by fermenting apple juice.
-It has the same cleaning properties as white or distilled vinegar, but many people prefer its sweeter, fruity scent.
+Apple cider vinegar, made by fermenting apple juice, has similar cleaning properties to white vinegar, and many people prefer its sweeter, fruitier scent.

-While vinegar is an excellent, cheap, and environmentally friendly antibacterial cleaner, it isn’t suitable for use on every surface in your home.
-Vinegar is an acid and as such can be corrosive, even in weak solutions.
-Distilled white vinegar has a pH around 2.4, making it more acidic than almost everything except stomach and battery acid.
-Because acid doesn’t always react well with natural materials, always double-check if a surface is safe to use vinegar on before you start cleaning.
+While vinegar is a cheap, eco-friendly antibacterial cleaner, it isn’t safe for every surface.
+It’s an acid — distilled white vinegar has a pH around 2.4, more acidic than almost everything except stomach and battery acid — and acid doesn’t react well with some materials, so always check that a surface is vinegar-safe before you start.

 When not to use vinegar

-Natural stone surfaces such as granite and marble countertops or tiles react badly with the acid in vinegar, which can eat away at their surface, leaving them pitted and dull.
+- Natural stone: granite and marble countertops or tiles react badly with the acid, which etches the surface, leaving it pitted and dull.

-Don’t use vinegar on solid wood either, either furniture or hardwood floors.
-Vinegar can dissolve some polish finishes and is likely to leave water marks on others.
+- Solid wood: on furniture or hardwood floors, vinegar can dissolve some finishes and leave water marks on others.

-Use vinegar sparingly on tile grout.
-A little can help you clean off mold and mildew but used too often and it will destroy the seal and cause more problems than it solves.
+- Grout (use sparingly): a little can clean off mold and mildew, but used too often it breaks down the seal and causes more problems than it solves.

 When to use vinegar

-Vinegar is great as a general cleaner on all kinds of non-porous surfaces.
-You can use it to clean ceramic wall and floor tiles, laminate flooring, kitchen cabinets and countertops, mirrors, windows, and more.
+Vinegar is great as a general cleaner on non-porous surfaces — ceramic wall and floor tiles, laminate flooring, kitchen cabinets and countertops (except natural stone), mirrors, windows, and more.

-The uses for vinegar don’t stop there.
-It’s a great cleaner for fabrics too.
-Soak dark denim in vinegar to set the color so it doesn’t run in the laundry, use it as a spot-treatment on stains, and add a cup of distilled vinegar to a hot wash to freshen up smelly towels.
+It’s a great fabric cleaner too: soak dark denim in vinegar to set the color, use it as a spot-treatment on stains, and add a cup of distilled vinegar to a hot wash to freshen smelly towels.

 Kitchen

-• Use a paste of vinegar and baking soda to scrub away stains with ease and remove hard water marks and limescale from sinks and faucets.
+- Use a paste of vinegar and baking soda to scrub away stains and remove hard-water marks and limescale from sinks and faucets.

-• Tie a bag filled with vinegar over faucets and leave overnight to have them sparkling clean in the morning.
+- Tie a bag filled with vinegar over a faucet overnight to have it sparkling by morning.

-• Spray cutting boards with vinegar and rinse off to eliminate bacteria.
+- Spray cutting boards with vinegar and rinse to reduce bacteria.

-• Coat plastic containers with vinegar before washing to remove old stains.
+- Coat plastic containers with vinegar before washing to lift old stains.

-• Pour a cup of baking soda down the drain and follow with a cup of vinegar to keep it running clean and smelling fresh.
+- Pour a cup of baking soda down the drain followed by a cup of vinegar to keep it running clean and fresh.

 Bathroom

-• Pour a cup of vinegar into the toilet bowl and leave overnight.
-For even better results, add baking soda the next morning and scrub before flushing.
+- Pour a cup of vinegar into the toilet bowl and leave overnight; for better results, add baking soda the next morning and scrub before flushing.

-• Clean the bath drain using baking soda and vinegar, then pour another half cup of vinegar over a closed drain and leave overnight to remove build up and leave it looking shiny and new.
+- Clean a bath drain with baking soda and vinegar, then pour another half cup of vinegar over the closed drain overnight to clear buildup.

-• Tie a bag of vinegar around your showerhead and leave overnight to thoroughly clean mineral deposits from the jets.
+- Tie a bag of vinegar around the showerhead overnight to dissolve mineral deposits from the jets.

-• Spray vinegar onto your shower door and wipe down with newspaper for a streak-free clean or wash shower curtains on a warm cycle with a cup of vinegar to eliminate mold and mildew.
+- Spray vinegar on a glass shower door and wipe with newspaper for a streak-free finish, or wash shower curtains on a warm cycle with a cup of vinegar to clear mold and mildew.

 Bedroom

-• Remove carpet stains by sprinkling with baking soda and then adding half a cup of vinegar.
-Leave it to fizz up and then let it dry naturally before vacuuming up for hassle-free stain removal.
+- Remove carpet stains by sprinkling with baking soda, then adding half a cup of vinegar; let it fizz, dry naturally, and vacuum up.

-• Clean window blinds by moistening an old sock with vinegar, popping it over your hand, and running it across the slats.
+- Clean window blinds by moistening an old sock with vinegar, slipping it over your hand, and running it along the slats.

-• Remove odors from clothes by washing on a hot cycle with a cup of vinegar.
-Vinegar can also help soften fabrics and keep them static-free.
+- Remove odors from clothes by washing on a hot cycle with a cup of vinegar, which also softens fabrics and reduces static.

-• Restore your whites to shining white by adding a cup of vinegar to two quarts of boiling water and letting your clothes soak overnight.
+- Brighten whites by adding a cup of vinegar to two quarts of boiling water and soaking overnight.

-• Lightly spray your mattress with vinegar and let dry to combat mildew, mites, and odors.
+- Lightly mist a mattress with vinegar and let it dry to combat mildew, mites, and odors.

-• Clean your computer mouse, keyboard, and peripherals using a cloth that’s just barely dampened with vinegar—squeeze out as much as you can so you don’t get any electronics wet, and always ensure everything is switched off before cleaning.
+- Clean a computer mouse, keyboard, and peripherals with a cloth barely dampened with vinegar — wring out as much as you can so no moisture gets into electronics, and switch everything off first.

-• Wipe down your TV remote and cell phone with a vinegar-dampened cloth to remove bacteria.
+- Wipe down the TV remote and cell phone with a vinegar-dampened cloth to cut bacteria.

-• Mist the backs of rugs with vinegar to stop mildew and odors.
+- Mist the backs of rugs with vinegar to discourage mildew and odors.

 Outside the home

-• Spray weeds with vinegar to stop them in their tracks, or pour over areas where grass shouldn’t be growing to kill plants and stop them coming back.
+- Spray weeds with vinegar to knock them back, or pour it over areas where grass shouldn’t grow.

-• If you live in a hard water area, increase soil acidity by diluting a cup of vinegar in a gallon of tap water and watering acid-loving plants like azaleas, daffodils, rhododendrons, hydrangeas, and more.
+- In hard-water areas, increase soil acidity by diluting a cup of vinegar in a gallon of water for acid-loving plants like azaleas, rhododendrons, and hydrangeas.

-• Soothe wasp stings by dousing with vinegar.
-Wasp stings are alkali, so the acid in vinegar neutralizes the sting.
+- Soothe wasp stings by dabbing with vinegar — wasp stings are alkaline, so the acid helps neutralize them.

-• Make a DIY bug spray by mixing three parts water to one part vinegar and adding a teaspoon of dish soap.
-Lightly spray plants to deter pests, and don’t forget the underside of leaves to remove whitefly eggs.
+- Make a DIY bug spray by mixing three parts water to one part vinegar with a teaspoon of dish soap; lightly spray plants, including the undersides of leaves.

-• Keep cut flowers fresh longer by adding two tablespoons of sugar and two tablespoons of vinegar to one quart of water.
-Change the water every five days for best results.
+- Keep cut flowers fresh longer by adding two tablespoons each of sugar and vinegar to a quart of water, changing it every five days.

 Vinegar: the homeowner’s secret best friend